Axis occupation of Greece: Outbreak of the resistance

-Few Greeks actively cooperated with the Nazis: most chose either the path of passive acceptance or active resistance.
-Active Greek resistance started immediately as many Greeks fled to the hills, where a partisan movement was born.
+Few Greeks actively cooperated with the Nazis: most chose either the path of acceptance or resistance.
+Greek resistance started immediately as many Greeks fled to the hills, where a partisan movement was born.
 One of the most touching episodes of the early resistance is said to have taken place just after the Wehrmacht reached the Acropolis on 27 April.
 The Germans ordered the flag guard, Evzone Konstandinos Koukidis, to retire the Greek flag.
 The Greek soldier obeyed, but when he was done, he wrapped himself in the flag and threw himself off the plateau where he died.
 Some days later, when the Reichskriegsflagge was waving on the Acropolis' uppermost spot, two Athenian youngsters, Manolis Glezos and Apostolos Santas, climbed by night on the Acropolis and tore down the flag.

-The first signs of armed resistance activity manifested themselves in northern Greece, where resentment at the Bulgarian annexations ran high, in early autumn 1941.
+The first signs of armed resistance manifested themselves in northern Greece, where resentment at the Bulgarian annexations ran high, in early autumn 1941.
 The Germans responded swiftly, torching several villages and executing 488 civilians.
 The brutality of these reprisals led to a collapse of the early guerrilla movement.
 It was revived in 1942 at a much greater scale.
-The first event that signaled the beginning of organized, armed opposition to the occupation forces occurred in September 1942 when the Greek Fascist Party (EEE) Club in downtown Athens was blown up by the Panhellenic Union of Fighting Youths (PEAN), a right-wing Greek resistance organization.
+The first event that signaled the beginning of organized, armed opposition to the occupation forces occurred in September 1942 when the Greek Fascist Party (EEE) Club in Athens was blown up by the Panhellenic Union of Fighting Youths (PEAN), a right-wing Greek resistance organization.
 Attacks on Axis personnel became more frequent from that month.

-On 25 November, the resistance together with the British mission destroyed the Gorgopotamos viaduct in Central Greece, disrupting the flow of Axis supplies to the North African front.
-By March–April, the andartes were launching direct attacks on Italian guard posts and barracks, while on 16 April, an Italian report noted that "control throughout the north-east, centre and south-west of Greece remains very precarious, not to say nonexistent".
+On 25 November, the resistance together with the British mission destroyed the Gorgopotamos viaduct in Central Greece, in Operation Harling, disrupting the flow of Axis supplies to the North Africs.
+By March–April, the andartes were attacking Italian guard posts and barracks, while on 16 April, an Italian report noted that "control throughout the north-east, centre and south-west of Greece remains very precarious, not to say nonexistent".